pontusc/homelab/readme.md

 ## K3S Configurations

+If you only want certain nodes to have the load balancer, label one or more with `vccontroller.k3s.cattle.io/enablelb=true`

 Change the default storageclass provided by K3S to not be default.
 Run below or edit yourself on control node.

 ```bash